-The Macular Disease Society has local groups which meet throughout the country and also offer a telephone counselling service.
+The Macular Society has local groups which meet throughout the country and also offer a telephone counselling service.
 Sometimes it can help to talk about your feelings or share your experience with people who may have had similar experiences.

 Help to see things better

-Ask your ophthalmologist, optometrist or GP about low vision aids, like a magnifier, and ask for a referral to your local low vision service.
-You should also ask whether you are eligible to register as "sight impaired" (partially sighted) or "severely sight impaired" (blind).
-Registration can act as your "passport" to expert help and sometimes to financial concessions.
-Even if you aren't registered a lot of this support is still available to you.
+can act as your “passport” to expert help and sometimes to financial concessions.
+However, even if you aren’t registered a lot of this support is still available to you.

-Our Helpline can also give you information about the low vision services available, schooling, work and employment, and our website offers lots of practical information
+Our Helpline (see below) can also give you information about the low vision services available, education, work and employment support and our website offers lots of practical information

 Talk to someone

 The RNIB Helpline is your direct line to the support, advice and products you need.
 We'll help you to find out what's available in your area and beyond, both from RNIB and other organisations.

 Tel: 0303 123 9999

-Genetic Alliance UK is the national charity of over 130 patient organisations, supporting all those affected by genetic conditions.
+- Genetic Alliance UK is the national charity of over 130 patient organisations, supporting all those affected by genetic conditions.